Setting up your Counter-Strike 2 server: a walkthrough

 CS2 has three tiers.
 The engine caps server slots at 32, so Pro is the ceiling.

-All CS2 plans use the free yourname.hostdservers.com address (none of the CS2 tiers cross 8 GB).
+Starter and Standard get yourname.hostdservers.com; the Pro tier gets the shorter yourname.hostd.it at no extra cost.
 Hardware is Ryzen 9700X at 5.5 GHz; CS2 is single-thread bound, so per-core speed is what matters for tick stability.

 2. What happens at first boot